Today in History - June

 - See our Top 5 - Why Archives Are Awesome (Archives Outside blog) and our Top 5 - Why Recordkeeping is Awesome (Future Proof blog)

-On this day in 1838, 28 Aboriginal people were massacred at Myall Creek in northern NSW.
+On this day 10 June 1838, 28 Aboriginal people were massacred at Myall Creek in northern NSW.
 The perpetrators of the massacre included 11 convicts and one freeman, John Fleming (who was never captured).
 Eleven of the group were arrested and tried before Chief Justice James Dowling but were found not guilty.
 In the second trial only seven were charged.
 On 30 November 1838 they were found guilty and hanged on 18 December 1838.
 This was the first time white men were hanged for crimes against Aboriginal people.

 - See more about the report in our Digital Gallery: 50 Years at State Records NSW